juan-montenegro/juan-montenegro/README.md

 Final year Electronics Engineering student with background on  Full-Stack applications that integrate with IIoT applications using industrial protocols.

-I'm particularly interested in bridging OT and IT using my background on Electronics.
+I'm particularly interested in bridging OT and IT using my background on software development and Electronics.

 ## Top Skills